jobs-at/coding-exercise-frontend/README.md

 1. The home page should initially show a list of all recent jobs (the ones which were published within last week).

    Following information should be displayed:
    * Title of the job.
    * Name of the company the job belongs to.
    * Description of the job.
    * Location.
    * Date and Time the job was published (format: yyyy-MM-dd HH:mm:ss)

    The list should be sorted in descending order by the date the jobs were published.
    A job can either be active or inactive if taken by an applicant.
 As a user I want to see visually which job is active and which one inactive.
 Think about how this can look in the UI and implement it.

 2. An input field should be provided where the user can search for a job by its title.
 As the user keeps typing the list of jobs should be adapted on demand based on the search value.
 The filtering should be done solely on the client side in order to provide a good user experience.

 3. By pressing an "Add" button a new page with a form should be shown where the user can enter a new job.
    The form should contain
    * an input field for the title of the job
    * a dropdown with the names of the companies to select the company the job should belong to
    * a textarea to enter a description for the job
    * a "Save" and a "Cancel" button

    By pressing "Cancel" the user should be redirected to the home page.
    By pressing "Save" the job should be saved to the database, then the user should be redirected to the homepage and the new job should be shown as first one in the job listing.

+   Extra task: If you have some time remaining, try to implement a simple validation which shows the user an error if the job title is longer than 50 characters.

 ## Project Setup